gardener/gardener/docs/concepts/gardenlet.md

 ### [`Shoot` Controller](../../pkg/gardenlet/controller/shoot)

 The `Shoot` controller in the `gardenlet` reconciles `Shoot` objects with the help of the following reconcilers.

+#### "Main" Reconciler

+This reconciler is responsible for managing all shoot cluster components and implements the core logic for creating, updating, hibernating, deleting, and migrating shoot clusters.
+It is also responsible for syncing the [`Cluster` cluster](../extensions/cluster.md) to the seed cluster before and after each successful shoot reconciliation.

+The main reconciliation logic is performed in 3 different task flows dedicated to specific operation types:

+- `reconcile` (operations: create, reconcile, restore): this is the main flow responsible for creation and regular reconciliation of shoots.
+Hibernating a shoot also triggers this flow.
+It is also used for restoration of the shoot control plane on the new seed (second half of a [Control Plane Migration](../usage/control_plane_migration.md#shoot-control-plane-migration))
+- `migrate`: this flow is triggered when `spec.seedName` specifies a different seed than `status.seedName`.
+It performs the first half of the [Control Plane Migration](../usage/control_plane_migration.md#shoot-control-plane-migration), i.e., a backup (`migrate` operation) of all control plane components followed by a "shallow delete".
+- `delete`: this flow is triggered when the shoot's `deletionTimestamp` is set, i.e., when it is deleted.

+Gardenlet takes special care to prevent unnecessary shoot reconciliations.
+This is important for several reasons, e.g., to not overload the seed API servers and to not exhaust infrastructure rate limits too fast.
+Gardenlet performs shoot reconciliations according to the following rules:

+- If `status.observedGeneration` is less than `metadata.generation`: this is the case, e.g., when the spec was changed, a [manual reconciliation operation](../usage/shoot_operations.md) was triggered, or the shoot was deleted.
+- If the [last operation](../usage/shoot_status.md) was not successful.
+- If the shoot is in a [failed state](../usage/shoot_status.md), gardenlet does not perform any reconciliation on the shoot (unless the retry operation was triggered).
+However, it syncs the `Cluster` resource to the seed in order to inform extension controllers about the failed state.
+- Regular reconciliations are performed with every `GardenletConfiguration.controllers.shoot.syncPeriod` (defaults to `1h`).
+- Shoot reconciliations are not performed if the assigned seed cluster is not healthy or has not been reconciled by the current gardenlet version yet (determined by the `Seed.status.gardener` section).
+This is done to make sure that shoots are reconciled with fully rolled out seed system components after a gardener upgrade.
+Otherwise, gardenlet might perform operations of the new version that doesn't match the old version of the deployed seed system components, which might lead to unspecified behavior.

+There are a few special cases that overwrite or confine how often and under which circumstances periodic shoot reconciliations are performed:

+- In case, the gardenlet config allows it (`controllers.shoot.respectSyncPeriodOverwrite`, disabled by default), the sync period for a shoot can be increased individually by setting the `shoot.gardener.cloud/sync-period` annotation.
+This is always allowed for shoots in the `garden` namespace.
+Shoots are not reconciled with a higher frequency than specified in `GardenletConfiguration.controllers.shoot.syncPeriod`.
+- In case, the gardenlet config allows it (`controllers.shoot.respectSyncPeriodOverwrite`, disabled by default), shoots can be marked as "ignored" by setting the `shoot.gardener.cloud/ignore` annotation.
+In this case, gardenlet does not perform any reconciliation for the shoot.
+- In case `GardenletConfiguration.controllers.shoot.reconcileInMaintenanceOnly` is enabled (disabled by default), gardenlet performs regular shoot reconciliations only once in the respective maintenance time window (`GardenletConfiguration.controllers.shoot.syncPeriod` is ignored).
+Gardenlet randomly distributes shoot reconciliations over the maintenance time window to avoid high bursts of reconciliations (see [this doc](../usage/shoot_maintenance.md#cluster-reconciliation)).
+- In case `Shoot.spec.maintenance.confineSpecUpdateRollout` is enabled (disabled by default), changes to the shoot specification are not rolled out immediately but only during the respective maintenance time window (see [this doc](../usage/shoot_maintenance.md)).

 #### "Migration" Reconciler